 Mimecast bets on German growth with two new data centres

-Mimecast has announced its German data centres are officially open for business.
+Mimecast has announced its German data centers are officially open for business.

-The two replicated data centres are in separate colocated facilities in Frankfurt am Main and are operating on Mimecast’s cloud infrastructure and MimeOS software architecture.
+The two replicated data centers are in separate colocated facilities in Frankfurt am Main and are operating on Mimecast’s cloud infrastructure and MimeOS software architecture.

 Using Mimecast’s security, business continuity, and archiving services, the facilities are fully compliant with both GDPR and German data protection laws.

-These new data centres bring the company’s total count to 12 facilities around the world across the UK, US, South Africa, Australia, offshore in the Channel Islands, and now Germany.
+These new data centers bring the company’s total count to 12 facilities around the world across the UK, US, South Africa, Australia, offshore in the Channel Islands, and now Germany.

 Mimecast CEO Peter Bauer says the company is preparing for rapid growth in the region, largely driven by Germany’s cautious yet pragmatic approach to cloud.

 “Concerns remain over where data is stored and what happens when critical services like email fail, creating security risks and disrupting workplace productivity,” says Bauer.